OwlCarousel2/OwlCarousel2/assets/owlcarousel/README.md

 ## Contributing

-The [issue tracker](https://github.com/OwlFonk/OwlCarousel2/issues) is the preferred channel for bug reports, features requests and submitting pull requests.
+The [issue tracker](https://github.com/OwlFonk/OwlCarousel2/issues) is the preferred channel for bug reports, feature requests, and submitting pull requests.

 **Please do not use the issue tracker for personal support requests.
 Stack Overflow ([`owl-carousel`](http://stackoverflow.com/questions/tagged/owl-carousel)) is a better place to get help.**

 ### Bug reports

-A bug is a **demonstrable problem** that is caused by the code in the repository.
+A bug is a **demonstrable, reproducible problem** that is caused by the code in the repository.
 Good bug reports are extremely helpful, so thanks!

 Guidelines for bug reports: